Androix777/KanjiLab/README.md

 *   🛠️ **Quiz Customization:** Tailor your games by:
     *   Selecting word frequency ranges.
-    *   Filtering for words with specific kanji, kanji compounds, and even their specific readings.
+    *   Filtering for words with specific kanji and specific readings.
     *   Setting the duration and number of rounds.

 *   📡 **Effortless Multiplayer Setup:** In a multiplayer game, only the host needs to have the custom fonts and dictionaries.
 All connected clients will automatically use the host's assets without any local configuration required.